2vw/mecha/README.md

 - **Robust Data Management**: Implements PyMongo for high-performance, dependable data storage solutions.
 - **Highly Customizable**: Mecha provides straightforward command-based configuration, allowing for seamless customization to align with the specific requirements of your server.
 - **Voltage Framework**: Built upon the *Voltage* framework, a powerful Python wrapper authored by [EnokiUN](https://github.com/EnokiUN), Mecha ensures optimal functionality and user-friendly operation.
+- **User-Friendly**: Mecha is designed to be user-friendly, with intuitive features and intuitive command syntax.
+- **Open Source**: Mecha is open source and available on GitHub, with regular updates and bug fixes being made.
+- **100% Free**: Mecha is free to use and open source, nothing is required to run it and should never require payment.

 ## Fun Facts

 - Mecha's leveling system uses a special formula to calculate the XP required for each level, making it a unique feature of the bot.
 - The bot is always evolving, with plans to introduce server-specific leveling systems in the future.
+- Mecha is currently in **development**, with regular updates and new features being added frequently.

 ## Installation